 The business leader, who had been sitting side-by-side with his team, trading ideas multiple times per day, moved to the “executive floor,” where he could be closer to other executive leaders.

 The easy efficiency with which he had formerly conversed with employees ended.
-Instead of walking to his desk to ask a question or offer an idea, they worked through his assistant to schedule a meeting or conference call with him.
+Instead of walking to his desk to ask a question or offer an idea, they worked with his assistant to schedule a meeting or conference call.
 His schedule rapidly filled with meetings with executive peers, so subordinates often had to wait two weeks to speak with him.
-Five minute conversations became thirty minute appointments.
+Five-minute conversations became thirty-minute appointments.

 Relationships with suppliers changed, as well.
 When the team operated autonomously, suppliers were treated as partners.
 They were paid fairly, and they jumped through hoops to help.
 After being absorbed into the corporate structure, the team had to hand procurement over to specialists, who forced suppliers through an arduous bidding process.
-The best suppliers opted out, and the suppliers who remained existed on razor thin margins, that left no room for innovation.
+The best suppliers opted out, and the suppliers who remained existed on razor-thin margins, which left no room for innovation.

 The former attitude of “let’s do something amazing together” shifted to “let’s keep our heads down and stay out of trouble.”